Rural Home Health Services

 Who can order skilled home health services for Medicare beneficiaries and what is required of them?

-Medicare regulations specify that services must be ordered by a physician, defined as a doctor of medicine, a doctor of osteopathy, or a podiatrist.
-A doctor or a practitioner working with a doctor must have a face-to-face encounter with the patient within 90 days before the start of care, and this visit must be related to the reason the patient needs home care.
-The home health provider must then create an individualized plan of care and review it with the physician no less frequently than every 60 days.
+Medicare regulations specified prior to March 2020 that services must be ordered by a physician, defined as a doctor of medicine, a doctor of osteopathy, or a podiatrist.
+In response to the COVID-19 pandemic, Section 3708 of the Coronavirus Aid, Relief, and Economic Security (CARES) Act extended this authority to nurse practitioners, clinical nurse specialists, and physician assistants.
+The certifying provider, or a practitioner working with the provider, must have a face-to-face encounter with the patient related to the reason the patient needs home care within 90 days before the start of care or within 30 days after the start of care.
+The home health provider, working with the patient's certifying provider, must then create an individualized plan of care and review it with the physician no less frequently than every 60 days.
 The plan should include:

 - All pertinent diagnoses